mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Previous versions of Mixxx were able to detect BPM values but unable to determine where the beats are.
 Consequently, the beat grids often looked unaligned.
-The DJ had to adjust the beat grid unless he or she did not make use of auto-beatmatching via :guilabel:`SYNC` button .
+The DJ had to adjust the beat grid unless he or she did not make use of auto-beatmatching via :guilabel:`SYNC` button.

 .. versionchanged:: 1.11
    Mixxx comes with a new ultra-precise BPM and beat detector.